jakob-lilliemarck/sbox/README.md

   1. `tags` - the `tags` to watch new inputs for
   2. `source` - the `source` this `watcher` runs on new input, one-to-many relationship.
   A `watcher` relates to one `source`, but a `source` may be used by multiple watchers.

+IDEA
+  Should "tags" be used over "watcher"?
+If an `input` and `source` shares a `tag`, and the `tag` table is a junction table between the two - then all script relating to a particular input-update can be readily retrieved!

+  Watchers then have no meaning.

+  `Outputs` could be another junction?
+Outputs are the juction between a `Source` and an `Input`.

+  DRAW THIS!

+**Duplex communication:**
+Search options and implement a protocol and frameowkr that supports full-duplex communication, with the goal of beeing able to push data to a client on updates to any database entity.

+More specifically, this app should push data on changes to a specific column of a set of entries in a "watcher" table. i.e:
+"When the column 'a' of watcher with id "1" updates with a value *not equal* to the current value, push the updates watcher to the client"

 **GitHub actions build & deploy:**
 Set up a VM and a GitHub actions build & deploy workflow - The app must go online!